vivekhub/simplenote-backup/README.md

 userid and password and specify how you want the backup to be done ie. To a SQLite database or to a file.

+Every time you run the script, it will get all your notes and attempt to sync with the existing database if one exists and update notes to their latest version.
+If you want a fresh backup to be created use the "-c" option.

     usage: snbackup.py [-h] [-v] -u USER -p PASSWORD [-c] (-s SQLITE | -j JSON)

     optional arguments: